yucoder14/cs338/eve.md

 ## Decoding the message

-Now we try decoding using base64:
+Now we try decoding by dividing 2 bytes printable characters:
 ```
 d = [17509, 24946, 8258, 28514, 11296, 25448, 25955, 27424, 29800, 26995, 8303, 30068, 11808, 26740, 29808, 29498, 12079, 30583, 30510, 29557, 29302, 25961, 27756, 24942, 25445, 30561, 29795, 26670, 26991, 12064, 21349, 25888, 31073, 11296, 16748, 26979, 25902]